Skip to main content

 Retrofit is the word installers use for adding energy efficient improvements to an existing home.
 This could be anything from adding insulation, installing double glazing to putting in a better heating system or installing solar panels.

-You could choose to install measures on at a time but some people choose to have a whole house retrofit.
+You could choose to install measures on at a time, but some people choose to have a whole house retrofit.
 This is about treating your home as a complete system.
 It means planning improvements so that insulation, heating, ventilation and the fabric of your home all work together.

 The idea is simple: